Rajat4323/RBAC-UI/README.md

 ## Features

--User Management: Add, edit, and delete users with ease.
+- User Management: Add, edit, and delete users with ease.
--Role Management: Assign and manage roles for users.
+- Role Management: Assign and manage roles for users.
--Custom Permissions: Create and add dynamic permissions for users.
+- Custom Permissions: Create and add dynamic permissions for users.
--Responsive Design: Adapts seamlessly to both mobile and desktop devices.
+- Responsive Design: Adapts seamlessly to both mobile and desktop devices.
--Smooth Animations: Leverages AOS for scroll-based animations.
+- Smooth Animations: Leverages AOS for scroll-based animations.
--Clean UI: A modern, clean design powered by Bootstrap.
+- Clean UI: A modern, clean design powered by Bootstrap.

 ---

 ## Technologies Used

--**ReactJS**: For building a dynamic and interactive user interface.
+- **ReactJS**: For building a dynamic and interactive user interface.
--**JavaScript (ES6+)**: For implementing functionality and logic.
+- **JavaScript (ES6+)**: For implementing functionality and logic.
--**AOS (Animate On Scroll)**: For sleek scroll-based animations.
+- **AOS (Animate On Scroll)**: For sleek scroll-based animations.
--**Bootstrap**: For a responsive and visually appealing design.
+- **Bootstrap**: For a responsive and visually appealing design.

 ---